kermitt2/grobid/doc/Introduction.md

 * Damien Ridereau (Infotel)
 * Daniel Ecer (eLife)
 * Vitalii Bezsheiko (PKP)
+* Oliver Kopp (JabRef research)
 * Bruno Pouliquen (WIPO) for the custom analyzers for Eastern languages
 * Thomas Lavergne, Olivier Cappé and François Yvon for Wapiti
 * Taku Kudo for CRF++ (not used anymore, but all the same, thanks!)
 * Hervé Déjean and his colleagues from Xerox Research Centre Europe, for xml2pdf
-* and the other contributors: Dmitry Katsubo, Phil Gooch, Romain Loth, Maud Medves, Chris Mattmann, Sujen Shah, Joseph Boyd, Guillaume Muller, ...
+* and the other contributors: Tanti Kristanti, Bryan Newbold, Dmitry Katsubo, Phil Gooch, Romain Loth, Maud Medves, Chris Mattmann, Sujen Shah, Joseph Boyd, Guillaume Muller, ...